 Human Sacrifice: Played with.
 While the Carthaginian faction bio states that many people believe they carry out human sacrifices in their temples, it neither denies nor asserts whether this is actually true.

-Javelin Thrower: Javelins are one of the three missile types, and tend to deal decent damage and have higher armor penetration, at the cost of having the shortest range.
-In addition, many sword/axe infantry units can throw a volley of javelins while charging an enemy unit.
+Javelin Thrower: Javelins are one of the three missile types, and tend to deal high overall damage and have the highest armor penetration, at the cost of having the shortest range and smallest ammo reserve.
+In addition, many infantry and some cavalry units can throw a volley of javelins while charging an enemy unit, typically those armed with swords or axes.
+With the Emperor Edition upgrade, these units can also throw their javelins normally, like in the original Rome, though not as well as proper skirmishers.

 Legacy Army: Even if your Badass Army is wiped out, a new force can be raised up with the old army's banner.
 They may not have the experience, but they still retain the original traditions that buffed their predecessors.